Possession of a Controlled Substance Is Illegal and a Conviction Will Affect Your Future

-Schedule III, IV and V drugs include drugs with progressively lower potential for abuse and addiction, and that can be used medically including some anabolic steroids.
+- Schedule III, IV and V include drugs with progressively lower potential for abuse and addiction, and that can be used medically including some anabolic steroids.

 Felony Possession of a Controlled Substance

-Possession of a Controlled substance of a Schedule I or II substance, those drugs judged most addictive and dangerous, are felonies.
+Possession of a controlled substance of a Schedule I or II substance (drugs judged most addictive and dangerous) are felonies.
 The punishments include:

-- For Possession of a Controlled substance of a Schedule I substance, or narcotic drug in Schedule II — for less than one gram (or one milliliter of a liquid) 1-3 years in jail, up to four grams or milliliters is 1 to 8 years in jail, and jail time continues to escalate as the amount of the substance increases.
+- Possession of a controlled substance of a Schedule I, or narcotic drug in Schedule II — for less than one gram (or one milliliter of a liquid) 1-3 years in jail, up to four grams or milliliters is 1 to 8 years in jail, and jail time continues to escalate as the amount of the substance increases.

-- For non-narcotic Schedule II substances — less than two grams or milliliters of a liquid 1-3 years in jail, up to four grams or milliliters 1 to 8 years in jail, and jail time continues to escalate as the amount of the substance increases.
+- Non-narcotic Schedule II substances — less than two grams or milliliters of a liquid 1-3 years in jail, up to four grams or milliliters 1 to 8 years in jail, and jail time continues to escalate as the amount of the substance increases.

 Possession of a Schedule III, IV and V substance is also a felony with 1-10 years in jail.